 the art and science of . . .

 "Let's dig into the reality of parenting ... and remind each other that we are all doing okay by our children because we are doing our best.
 Not only does science say so, but if we pay attention to the art of motherhood, our instincts tell us so too."

 true mom confessions

-When you sign up for FREE exclusive access, you get the newest The Dr Is In blog posts before anyone else, and resources for subscribers only.
-It's so easy -- just fill in your email address and you will have instant access and get an email when there is anything new!
+When you sign up for FREE exclusive access, you get the newest The Dr. Is In blog posts before anyone else, plus resources available to subscribers only.
+It's so easy -- just enter your email, confirm your subscription, and you’ll get an email with instant access when there is anything new!